-Missing work through illness or injury can cause serious mental and financial strain, especially if it’s permanent.
-But did you know that you may be entitled to a lump-sum payment through disability insurance provided by your super fund?
+Missing work through illness or injury can cause serious mental and financial strain, especially if it's permanent.
+But did you know that you may be entitled to a lump-sum payment through total and permanent disability (TPD) insurance provided by your super fund?

 Superannuation is something many of us take for granted until retirement approaches.
 But super is far more than a nest egg.
 If you’re forced out of work because of an illness or injury, you may be covered by an insurance policy that many Australians don’t even know exists.